Pistonite/celer/docs/src/route/route-structure.md

 ```
 :::warning
 You cannot have steps (lines) outside a section.
 It was possible with
 the old Celer but not anymore.
+However, you can have a preface
+before the first route section.
+See [Preface](#preface) below.
 :::

 You can use the `use` property for one or more sections to load part